NOC-OI/intermediate-git/_episodes/06-merging.md

 ## Fast-forward Merge

-If there are no conflicts with the main branch, a "fast-forward" merge can be executed with.
+If there are no conflicts with the main branch, a "fast-forward" merge can be executed with `--ff-only`.
 This will NOT create a merge commit!
-Aborts merge if it cannot be done.
+This aborts the merge if it cannot be done.
-Ideal for updating a branch from remote.
+This is ideal for updating a branch from remote.

 ~~~
 git checkout main